zhliau/fika-headless-docker/README.md

 > [!NOTE]
 > This image is confirmed to work on Unraid, Proxmox, but there may be issues with the client stalling.
 >
+> This image **will** work on Pelican assuming you use the Pelican egg file provided in this repo.
+>
 > This image will **not** run on WSL2 because of permissions issues.
 >
 > This image will **not** run on ARM hosts, since it uses wine built on x86.